 Non-EU students need to demonstrate a good command of English.
 IELTS 6.0 or equivalent is needed before they can enrol in this programme.

 If you do not have a Quantity Surveying degree or considerable experience in quantity surveying, there is an online introduction course based on self-directed learning available (at no charge) to prepare you for entry to this Master’s programme.
-You can complete this at your own pace as part of your application process.
+You are required to complete this at your own pace as part of your application process.

 Please note, there are no taught classes over the summer months (June to August) for postgraduate courses, so the total time spent in University for this course is: